nicocha30/ligolo-ng-docs/docs/sample/Configuring-a-reverse-proxy.md

 !!! note "Thanks to @Defte_"

     This documentation was written by @Defte_, many thanks to him!
-    Using a reverse proxy will surely help you reduce your footprint, and avoid being detected!
+    Using a reverse proxy will surely help you reduce your footprint and avoid being detected!

 If you ever need to hide the listener behind a reverse proxy (in our case Nginx), here is the Nginx configuration you will have to add: